Loftus, Saltburn and Marske Connectivity

 Marske-by-the-Sea is a coastal village north of Saltburn.
 There are a range of pubs, cafes and shops, historic buildings including Marske Hall and a seafront promenade and sandy beach meaning it is also popular with visitors.
 The Railway Station is by Station Close at the edge of the village.

-Wider Vision for Loftus, Saltburn and Marske coastal area
+Wider Vision for Loftus, Saltburn and Marske Coastal Area

 The area has already seen recent investment.
 In Loftus, over £11 million pounds of funding from Redcar and Cleveland Council, Tees Valley and the Future High Streets Fund is helping deliver ambitious plans to transform the High Street.
 Click here for further information.